 What you’ll need?

 You won’t need much at all for this challenge, just yourself and some willpower, you might want a gym mat depending on where you plan on doing the burpees.
 Indoors, most surfaces will be fine without a mat.
+Additionally, if you want to time your efforts, grab yourself a Gymboss and you’ll find yourself using it for every HIIT workout.

 Scoring the Challenge